lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 Vulkan is a new low level API released febuary 2016 by the Khronos Group that maps directly to the design of modern GPUs.
 OpenGL was designed in 1992 when GPUs were far more simple, but since then they have become programmable computational units of their own with a focus on thoroughput over latency.

+We're going to walk through writing the simplest vulkan app possible, a program that creates an image, processes it with a shader, and saves it on the disk.

 ## Instances

 Similar to the OpenGL context, a vulkan application begins when you create an instance.
-This instance must be loaded with some information about the program such as its name, engine, and minimum vulkan version, as well as **Layers** & **Extensions**.
+This instance must be loaded with some information about the program such as its name, engine, and minimum vulkan version, as well any extensions and layers you want to load.

+**Extension** - Anything that adds extra functionality to Vulkan, such as support for Win32 windows, or enabling drawing onto a target.

-These layers/extensions are instance specific, and can range from runtime debugging checks to hooks to GPU debugging software like [RenderDoc](https://github.com/baldurk/renderdoc) to even hooks to the Steam renderer so your game can behave better when you `Ctrl + Shift`.
+**Layer** - Middleware between existing vulkan functionality, such as checking for errors.
+Layers can range from runtime debugging checks to hooks to GPU debugging software like [RenderDoc](https://github.com/baldurk/renderdoc) to even hooks to the Steam renderer so your game can behave better when you `Ctrl + Shift` to switch to the Steam overlay.

 ```cpp
 #include "vulkan.hpp"